List of Yes band members: 1983–2004

 The next Yes studio album, as with Union, was masterminded by a record company, rather than by the band itself.
 Victory Music approached Rabin with a proposal to produce an album solely with the 90125 lineup.
 Rabin initially countered by requesting that Wakeman also be included.
 Rabin began assembling the album at his home, using the then-pioneering concept of a digital home studio, and used material written by himself and Anderson.
 The new album was well into production in 1993, but Wakeman's involvement had finally been cancelled, as his refusal to leave his long-serving management created insuperable legal problems.
 Talk was released in March 1994 and is the band's fourteenth studio release.
-The 1994 tour included side man Billy Sherwood on additional keyboards and guitar.
+The 1994 tour included sideman Billy Sherwood on additional keyboards and guitar.